-Resource Area Existing PM&E Proposed PM&E Capital Costs of O&M Costs of Proposed PM &F
+Resource Area Existing PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E

-Proposed Pivi&E Proposed PM&E

-can take place to protect cultural

 and historic resources and provide

-D stewaraship to these resources.
+stewardship to these resources.

-Recreational DEC 1 .
-Continue to maintain the station 0.4

-Kesources Construction (completed in 1992) KEC-1: Continue to maintain the existing 50 Included in O&M costs in

-and maintenance of the existing weber Recreation Site, but with 1 able 4, above

-recreation site consisting of the modifications outlined below.

-following: a paved parking area, five

-picnic tables, a grassy area, fisning

-access to the weber River

-aownstream of the aam, fishing

-access to the forebay with a

-nunaicappea-accessible plaiform,

-and a portable totlet that is available

-On a seasonal basis

-Since we wanted and include DEC 2.
-Coordinate with LISES LIDWD \$15,000 \$25,000

-Signs are posted and include KEC-2: Coordinate with USFS, UDWR, \$15,000 \$25,000

-required FERC Form 80 signage, intermentive signages include notantial for

-sile rules and regulations, and some improved technology to include a code that

-adallional interpretive signage. is seen able and that links to flow

-information (REC 2).
-Install signage

-instructing visitors on dog waste protocol

-and provide deg waste bags for disposal

-Wabsita Outroach and provide dog waste bags for disposal.

-DEC 3: Create a wahrage heated and \$20,000 02

-11/23 maintained by PacifiCorn (linked on both \$20,000 φυ

-the Corporate web site and the Project web

-site) indicating approximate hypass reach

-flows (program subtracts generation flow

-from USGS gage site flow and posts it to

-website)when minimum streamflow

-only the calculated number will be

-replaced by the phrase "minimum

-streamflow of approximately 50 cfs or

-inflow" to eliminate the risk of showing a
+Recreational Day-Use Site

+Resources Construction (completed in 1992) and maintenance of the existing recreation site consisting of the following: a paved parking area, five picnic tables, a grassy area, fishing access to the Weber River downstream of the dam, fishing access to the forebay with a handicapped-accessible platform, and a portable toilet that is available on a seasonal basis REC-1: Continue to maintain the existing Weber Recreation Site, but with modifications outlined below. \$0 Included in O&M costs in Table 4, above

+Interpretive Signs at Recreation Site

+Signs are posted and include required FERC Form 80 signage, site rules and regulations, and some additional interpretive signage.
+REC-2: Coordinate with USFS, UDWR, TU, UDWQ, FWS, and AW on improved interpretive signage; include potential for improved technology to include a code that is scan-able and that links to flow information (REC-3).
+Install signage instructing visitors on dog waste protocol and provide dog waste bags for disposal. \$15,000 \$25,000

+Website Outreach

+N/A REC-3: Create a webpage hosted and maintained by PacifiCorp (linked on both the Corporate web site and the Project web site) indicating approximate bypass reach flows (program subtracts generation flow from USGS gage site flow and posts it to website)-when minimum streamflow only, the calculated number will be replaced by the phrase "minimum streamflow of approximately 50 cfs or inflow" to eliminate the risk of showing a calculated flow that could be less than the minimum for that period. \$20,000 \$0